 What is your SwitchPoint?

 How to participate

-Post an essay of up to 350 words or a video no longer than 90 seconds describing or demonstrating your switchpoint and how it could make a difference.
-One entry per student.
-Deadline March 15.
-Winner announced during the first week of April.
-Videos should be uploaded to YouTube or Vimeo, tagged #SwitchPoint.
-Make sure to send us the SHARE link with your entry.
-If you have any questions, don’t hesitate to ask!
+Participants shared an essay of up to 350 words or a video no longer than 90 seconds describing or demonstrating their switchpoint and how it could make a difference.

 Use the SwitchPoint Reader to find great ideas, people, and tools to help boost your creativity.

 Use #SwitchPoint on Twitter and Instagram when uploading your ideas, pictures, and videos.
 We’ll be scanning all channels for great submissions!

 Our amazing panel of judges will select the top entry for silo-busting imagination and potential.
 If your entry is selected, we will invite you to present your idea at SwitchPoint 2014 in the exciting lightning round.
 We will cover your expenses including travel, meals, and hotel accommodations.
 Plus you will attend the full conference and concert on us and have access to speakers and VIP events.

 IntraHealth + Pfizer Global Health Fellows = SwitchPoint

 Silo Busters is made possible by the generous support of Pfizer’s Global Health Fellows Program, which celebrated a decade of programming in 2013.
 The program is a true switchpoint for making the world a healthier place.